Hans Kloss (video game)

 Hans Kloss is a puzzle-platform game designed by Dariusz Żołna and published in Poland by LK Avalon.
-It was published in 1992 for the Atari 8-bit family.
+It was published in 1992 for Atari 8-bit computers.
 A Commodore 64 conversion, programmed by Janusz Dąbrowski, was released in 1993.
 The player controls Hans Kloss, the fictional protagonist of the Polish TV series Stawka większa niż życie, during World War II.
 He must find plans for a secret weapon in Adolf Hitler's headquarters, the Wolf's Lair.

-Hans Kloss met with success upon its release, in part thanks to its usage of a popular character.
+Hans Kloss met with success upon its release, in part because of its usage of a popular character.
 It was praised by reviewers for the quality of its gameplay, graphics and music.

 Gameplay

 Hans Kloss belongs to a genre known in Poland as gra labiryntowa ("maze game").
 This categorization referred to flip-screen games set in a maze, which combined elements of action (e.g. avoiding enemies) and logic (e.g. collecting and using keys).

 The player's task is to find 21 pieces of the plans of a secret Nazi weapon (the V-1 flying bomb), hidden within safes found around the corridors of the Wolf's Lair bunker, as well as a seal located in one of the rooms.
 Finishing the game requires the player to skillfully find his way around the mazelike bunker.
 Numerous closed doors bar the player's path, but keys can be found to open them, though each key is one-use.

 Two counters displayed at the bottom of the screen represent the level of the protagonist's hunger and thirst.
 The value of the counters gradually decrease with time, and if either of them reaches zero, the game is over.
 They can be refilled by finding mutton legs and cups of coffee.
 Another threat are the Goliath tracked mines which occasionally appear in the rooms; while the protagonist remains in close contact with a mine, both counters decrease rapidly.
 The bunker also contains automatic machine guns with nearby motion detectors.
 Crossing a sensor causes the gun to fire, killing the protagonist instantly; however, a sensor can be temporarily deactivated by finding its off switch.